Table of Contents

 In your day-to-day as an independent contractor, you know what you’re worth – so apply the same rules to your Income Protection.

-I see this a lot, you’ve taken the plunge, left the comforts of the employee role and have set out on your entrepreneurial quest but you don’t have an income as yet.
+I see this a lot, you’ve taken the plunge, left the comforts of the employee role and have set out on your entrepreneurial quest but you don’t have a history of stable income as yet.

 If this is you, I advise you to insure up to 75% of your expected income for the year, let’s say it’s €60,000 so you insure €45,000.

-If you get sick and need to claim in 6 months, the insurer will examine your income in the 12 months before your disability in order to calculate your payout.
+If you get sick and need to claim in the first 6 months, the insurer will examine your income in the 12 months before your disability in order to calculate your payout.

 Keep an eye on your income, as you earn more, you should increase your income protection cover.

-I know this isn’t the easiest concept to get your head around so if you want, please give me a buzz on 05793 20836 and I’ll answer your questions.
+I know that isn’t the easiest concept to get your head around so if you want, please give me a buzz on 05793 20836 and I’ll answer your questions.

 Look, if you’re flying solo and don’t really have any responsibilities, you’d probably be alright for a few months if you’re off sick or injured – but after that, it gets hairy fast.

-If you have responsibilities or a family, you’d be an awful eejit not to get – especially as you’re on this article on the internet, so you’re clearly considering income protection.
+If you have responsibilities or a family, you’d be an awful eejit not to get income protection – especially as you’ve read this whole article, so you’re clearly considering income protection.

-You’ll never be younger, premiums will never be cheaper.
-Take the plunge.
+You’ll never be younger or healthier so your premiums will never be cheaper.

 Give me a call on 057 93 20836 and let’s get it sorted or complete this questionnaire to get the ball rolling.